 Severe inflammation and obstruction of various parts of the gastrointestinal tract due to swelling and scar formation can cause other problems such as bowel perforation, abdominal distension (swelling), severe pain and fever.
 This can be life threatening.

 Because Crohn's disease is an autoimmune disease (see below), other parts of the body can become inflamed including the joints, eyes, mouth and skin.
 Gallstones and kidney stones may also develop as a result of Crohn's disease.

 Children with the disease may experience decreased growth or delayed sexual development.

 The precise cause of Crohn's disease is unknown.
 However it is likely due to an abnormal response of the immune system.
 Genes and environmental factors are also believed to play a part.

 Crohn's disease is often inherited.
 About 20% of people with Crohn's disease may have a close relative with either Crohn's or ulcerative colitis.
 Jewish people of European descent (Ashkenazi) are at greater risk of the disease.

 While Crohn's disease can affect people of all ages, it is primarily an illness of the young.
 Most people are diagnosed before reaching 30 years old, but the disease can occur in people in their sixties, seventies or later in life.

 A variety of diagnostic procedures and laboratory tests are used to distinguish Crohn's disease from other inflammatory gastrointestinal conditions such as ulcerative colitis.

-First your doctor will review your medical history.
+First your doctor will review your medical history and examine you.
 A specialist called a gastroenterologist may perform a colonoscopy or sigmoidoscopy to obtain bowel tissue for analysis.
-Other tests your health care provider may order include:
+Other tests your health care provider may recommend include: